Mass media in Burkina Faso: Acts against journalists and government critics

 In December 1998, journalist Norbert Zongo was murdered by unknown assailants, and his body burned.
 Since his death, the tragedy has been used by unidentified persons leaving 'warnings' to journalists and broadcast commentators critical of alleged government injustice and/or corruption.

 In August 2002, police in Burkina Faso arrested Newton Ahmed Barry, editor-in-chief of the private monthly L'Evénement.
 Barry was held for two days before being released without charge.

 Mathieu N’do, managing editor of the opposition weekly San Finna, was detained by authorities on November 5, 2004, as he was returning from Ivory Coast.
 His detention may have been linked to his journalistic work, which is often critical of the Burkina Faso government.
 In particular, N’do has been an outspoken critic of government policy in Ivory Coast where Burkina Faso has been accused of arming the rebellion.
 N'do was held incommunicado by Burkina Faso's national security service in Ouagadougou until being released without charge on November 11.

 Since the death of Norbert Zongo, several protests regarding the Zongo investigation and treatment of journalists have been prevented or dispersed by government police and security forces.
 In April 2007, popular radio reggae host Karim Sama, whose programs feature songs containing societal criticism interspersed with commentary on alleged government injustice and corruption, received several death threats.
 Sama's personal car was later burned outside the private radio station Ouaga FM by unknown vandals.

 In response, the Committee to Protect Journalists (CPJ) wrote to the President of the Republic, Blaise Compaoré, to request his government investigate the sending of e-mailed death threats to journalists and radio commentators in Burkina Faso who were critical of the government.
 In December 2008, police in Ouagadougou questioned leaders of a protest march that called for a renewed investigation into the unsolved Zongo assassination.
 Among the marchers was Jean-Claude Meda, the president of the Association of Journalists of Burkina Faso.

+On the 27th of March 2023, Jean-Emmanuel Ouédraogo issued a signed statement stating that the government has suspended all France 24 broadcasts after the airing of an interview with the head of al-Qa'ida in North Africa. “...the government discovered two weeks ago an interview with the ‘chief of al-Qaida in the Islamic Maghreb’ on France 24, part of the France Medias Monde group...
+France 24 is not only acting as a mouthpiece for these terrorists, but worse, it is providing a space for the legitimisation of terrorist actions and hate speech," The statement gave no right of reply to France 24.
+The interview in question is still available to watch directly on France 24's website.